 What We Don't Like

 Canopy Is Inconvenient When Carrying

 Some parents don’t like the canopy placement when they’re carrying the car seat.
-It only has one locking position so it can prove to be inconvenient when trying to get your arm through.
+It only has one locking position, so it can be inconvenient to get your arm through.

 |Height Restrictions||Up to 32 inches|